learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 `${}`s or switching to a different type of quotes and run your code again to see what the value of `message` is.
 The backticks and the `${}` tell Javascript to grab the _value_ inside the variable, not just that variable name.

+Go ahead and delete the `console.log` from `index.js` before moving on.

 ### The Tests